 - Refrigerate overnight for at least 12 hours.

 - Add remaining flour and salt and knead in stretch and fold actions for at least 5 minutes to form a silky smooth dough.
-It should hold its shape in the end.
-Depending upon your flour, you may need to add more water or more flour.
+Dough will be very wet.

 - Let the dough rise in a covered bowl for at least 5 hours.
 It should have big visible air pockets in the dough in the end.
 During these 5 hours, deflate it gently after every hour on a floured surface and make 4 folds to make a packet.